Wjonke/webapi-i-challenge/README.md

 ### Database access

-Database access will be done using the `db.js` file included inside the `data` folder.
+ x Database access will be done using the `db.js` file included inside the `data` folder.
 This file publishes the following methods:

 - `find()`: calling find returns a promise that resolves to an array of all the users contained in the database.
 - `findById()`: this method expects an `id` as it's only parameter and returns the user corresponding to the `id` provided or an empty array if no user with that `id` is found.